asmeurer/blog/posts/scipy-2014.md

 done for open source, i.e., distributes and democratizes it.
 There are challenges on how to deal with this, of course.
 As with any distributed democratized system, Binstar can be a wild west of packages.
-Continuum is thinking about ways to manage this complexity, which still reaping the benefits it provides.
+Continuum is thinking about ways to manage this complexity, while still reaping the benefits it provides.
 If you have any thoughts on things that can be done, let me know in the comments section below.